taitems/get-private-browsing-name/readme.md

 ### WIP - Under development

-A package that returns the current browser's name for "private browsing" (Incognito/InPrivate/Private Browsing) and phrase displayed when right clicking on a link.
+A dependency-free micro-package that returns the current browser's name for "private browsing" (Incognito/InPrivate/Private Browsing) and phrase displayed when right clicking on a link.

 ```js
 // Example Running in Chrome